Brinkmann, Córdoba

-Brinkmann is a town located in the San Justo Department in the Province of Córdoba in central Argentina.
+Brinkmann /´brɪkmən/ is a town located in the San Justo Department in the Province of Córdoba in central Argentina.
 It is 272 km from the city of Córdoba; 65 km north of San Francisco, very close to Mar Chiquita Lake and the border with the province.

+History

+Brinkmann was founded in 1890 (officially in 1892) by Julius Brinkmann (also known as Abraham Julius Brinkmann or Julio Brinkmann), a German entrepreneur.

+Transportation

 Provincial Route 1 connects Brinkmann with the rest of the Córdoba road network and continues north after passing through the Santa Fe Province under Provincial Route 23.
 A railway branch connects Brinkmann to the south with the city of San Francisco and to the north with the towns of Morteros and Suardi.
 It belongs to the most important "Dairy Basin" in the country, since most of its fields are dedicated to dairy production and the entire area is populated by dairy industries.